Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Proof of Claim

 Thus, it is easy to see that $\frac{1}{B}\vF_{\text{mini}}(\vmu)$ is an unbiased estimation of $\frac{1}{N}\vF_{\text{new}}(\vmu)$ since the standard mini-batch Fisher is an unbiased estimation of the standard full-batch Fisher.

 Now, we show that our Fisher matrix coincides with the standard Fisher.
-Recall that we define the joint distribution over labels is $p(\mathbf{y} | \vX;\vmu)= \prod_{i=1}^{N} p(y_i|\vx_i;\vmu)$ where the last line is due to the independence of per-sample distributions in our joint distribution as shown below.
+Recall that we define the joint distribution over labels is $p(\mathbf{y} | \vX;\vmu)= \prod_{i=1}^{N} p(y_i|\vx_i;\vmu)$ where the last line is due to the independence and normalization of per-sample distributions as shown below.

-Since each a per-sample distribution is independent, we have where we make use of the following result as the per-sample distribution is normalized.
+Since each per-sample distribution is independent, we have where we make use of the following result as the per-sample distribution is normalized.